odanylevskyi/currency-fair-task/README.md

 Data should be sent to the next link:
 `http://ec2-52-43-235-109.us-west-2.compute.amazonaws.com/index.php?r=consumer/index&token=5yKU4UIv9DQmO30LPW8ShMPkUXPAewrl`
 `token` can be changed.
-The code to manage data is located in `controllers/ConsumerController.php` file.
+The code for data receiving is located in `controllers/ConsumerController.php` file.
 Model for posted message is located in `models/TradeMessage.php`.
 All data should pass validation before saving.
-Yii framework validation functionality was used to validate data.
+Yii framework validation functionality was used to validate received data.
-Client should receive JSON data in the next format to check that he/she send correct data:
+To check message status `ConsumerController` return JSON data in the next format :
 ```
 {
   "status": "eg. 200/500/404",